jundalisay/superblist/content/en/material/solutions/cartesian-view.md

 Newton explains all movements in the *physical plane* only, but says nothing about their origin or root cause<!-- .
 This is seen in Newton being unable to explain* where gravity or mass comes from -->:

-{{< q a="newton" >}}
+{{< q a="Newton" c="Principia Mathetmatica by Newton Simplified, Definitions" >}}
-<p>The quantities of these centripetal forces can be called accelerative, motive, absolute..
+The quantities of these centripetal forces can be called accelerative, motive, absolute..
 I do not bother to know where such an absolute force come from.
-I just want to give them a mathematical form.</p>
+I just want to give them a mathematical form.
-<cite>Simple Principia Mathetmatica by Newton, Definitions</cite>
 {{< /q >}}

 > *This was a major criticism by David Hume on Newton.
 Hume preferred Descartes and so we look into his ideas